hasgeek/doctypehtml5/templates/approve_notice_hyderabad.md

 You may want to add this to your calendar via [iCal][], [Google Calendar][gCal], [Facebook][] or [LinkedIn][].

-We are pleased to announce that [Microsoft][], the platinum sponsor of the first edition, have decided to support us as the platinum sponsor once again.
+We are pleased to announce that [Microsoft][] continues to support DocType HTML5 as the platinum sponsor.
 The new [Internet Explorer 9 beta][IE9] brings HTML5 support to the world's most widely deployed browser.
 We think you should check it out because this is the browser most of your users will have available by default.
 With IE9, every major browser is now HTML5-ready, so there's little reason to hold off switching to HTML5.
 This event will help you get started.

 ### Staying updated ###